I’m back with another World Builder article. So far I’ve already covered several topics including landscapes, races, habitats, transport and more.

 - Are there any charges or limits imposed?

 - Are there any items that are illegally imported?

 Let’s look at labour economics, this is all about those who supply labour and those who demand it.

 Your characters will most likely have some form of work to do.
 After all, if you’ve created a wealth system and given your land resources and services that you want to import and export, labour is going to be involved.

-What are the conditions like of your workers?
-Are safetly regulations in place?
+What are the conditions of your workers like?
+Are safety regulations in place?
 Are they treated fairly?
 Are they trained up?
 Given decent amounts of time for lunch and breaks?

 Do they want to travel to another land where people are treated better?

 Does your land have unions?
 How are they viewed?
 Taking into account our own world, unions are seen as bad by some and great by others.
 It would depend on your perspective, the union and how it operates etc.